• Skip to primary navigation

 1. Bring in the Holiday Spirit: One of my favorite ways to ring in the holiday spirit is to make as many Christmas cookies as my oven can handle (and when my oven can’t handle anymore, then I make these Pizzelle cookies instead).
 Try out this recipe for a fun and unique holiday cookie that you will love!

-1. Active Dry Yeast: I like using Active, Dry yeast because it is definitely a very easy way to confirm that your yeast is alive.
+1. Active Dry Yeast: I like using Active, Dry yeast because it is a very easy way to confirm that your yeast is alive.
 You can use Instant Yeast if you’d like, but there is no way to confirm that your yeast is alive until after the cookies are already baked and it’s too late.

-2. Sour Cream: I use full fat sour cream for this recipe.
+2. Sour Cream: I use full-fat sour cream for this recipe.
 I would recommend doing so as well.

 3. Walnuts: Use unroasted, unsalted walnuts.